 In fact, the first $11,038 of employment income is tax free.
 If your children are not working, you can save taxes in Canada by paying your children $11,038 each.
 The salary will be tax deductible to you and tax free for your children.

 It’s important that an employment agreement be prepared that specifies the duties that your family member will be performing, and their hourly wage or annual salary.
 In addition, a weekly log should be kept to support the time spent working by each family member.
 The reason for doing such things is to ensure there’s a bona-fide relationship between yourself and your family members, that will help refute any challenges by the Canada Revenue Agency.

-For more tax information on this subject check out this article on how the self employed can save taxes.
+For more tax information on this subject check out this article on how to save taxes for self employed in Canada.

-3. Lease a vehicle – save taxes for the self employed in Canada
+3. Lease a vehicle – save taxes for self employed in Canada

 Canadians who own their own business can save taxes by leasing a vehicle for their business.
 The following vehicle costs can be deducted for tax purposes: